rkarmuri/My_DSA_Practice_Problems/README.md

 Contribution

+- Outsiders: DO NOT push directly to this repository.
+If you are not a repository maintainer, fork the repository, create a branch in your fork, and submit a pull request (PR).
+Maintainers will review and merge accepted PRs.
 - Fork → create a feature branch → add the problem + example → open a PR.
 - PR checklist: code compiles, includes an example `main` or unit test, follows naming conventions, and a short description in the PR.

+If you are a maintainer and need direct push access, coordinate with the repo owner to be added as a collaborator; otherwise assume PR-based workflow only.